The Importance of Effectively Managing Withdrawals

 When you’ve abused a short-acting substance, or you haven’t used high dosages of your drug of choice doctors may choose to use substitution tapering.
 This involves replacing the substance you’re abusing with a similar, but more easily tapered substance.
 Doing so allows our medical professionals to decrease your daily dosage gradually and precisely.

-This type of tapering is rarely used in a clinical setting because it carries with it a significant amount of risk.
+This type of drug tapering is rarely used in a clinical setting because it carries with it a significant amount of risk.
 You also should never use it without professional supervision.
 However, when you’re abusing a water-soluble substance (one whose concentration can’t be diluted in water) you may be taking more than you intended.

 Not only does this increase your chances of overdosing but it also means that your medical team can’t determine exactly how much you ingested each time.
 Therefore, they use special equipment that enables them to dissolve a small amount of the substance in water.
 Each day you’ll ingest less until you’re finally clean.